ortus-docs/quick-docs/upgrade-guide.md

 -   `nullValue` - This is the value that is equivalent to null for this property.
 Defaults to an empty string.

+### Returning Null instead of Unloaded Entities

+In an effort to avoid dealing with CFML's version of `null`, Quick originally returned unloaded entities.
+You could check if an entity was loaded using the `isLoaded` method.
+This doesn't make as much sense as `null` however and even made it more difficult to interact with other libraries.
+Now Quick will return null when it encounters an empty query result either from a retrieval or from a `belongsTo` or `hasOne` relationship.
+Any instances that you were checking `isLoaded` should be updated. `isLoaded` will continue to exist for when you are creating a new entity not from the database.

 ### AutoDiscover Grammar

 The default grammar for Quick is now `AutoDiscover`.
 This provides a better